-The impact of lighting as a medical treatment for Parkinson’s patients is a highly debated issue.
+The impact of LED lighting as a medical treatment for Parkinson’s patients is a highly debated issue.
 There is growing support for lighting being used as a treatment for Parkinson’s patients as many have become aware of the positive results when experimenting with suitable wavelengths of lighting.

 On the other hand, skeptics believe it is more likely a placebo effect of using Lighting Solutions rather than any actual impact on Parkinson’s patients.
-Skeptics require more evidence-based research showing the application of such lighting technology on human beings, as most of the official clinical experiments have been implemented on animals such as mice or monkeys.
+Sceptics require more evidence-based research showing the application of such lighting technology on human beings, as most of the official clinical experiments have been implemented on animals such as mice or monkeys.

 The Cause of Parkinson’s

 Parkinson’s causes tremors, impaired balance, muscle rigidity, poor sleep, memory loss and depression.
-It is associated with dopamine depletion and loss of neurons on the basal ganglia region of the brain.
+It is associated with dopamine depletion and loss of neurons in the basal ganglia region of the brain.
 Unfortunately, mainstream medication and therapy targets symptoms such as a dopamine increase, rather than the disease itself, and the effectiveness wears off with time.

 The cause of Parkinson’s still remains a mystery, and often effort is made by Parkinson’s patients themselves to find new and effective solutions.
 One such case is Max Burr, a federal Liberal MP from 1975 to 1993.
 Parkinson’s had a tremendous negative effect on his political career, leading him to have problems such as loss of balance, and a timid voice.
 Max found out about photobiomodulation and decided to take up the shield and fight against Parkinson’s himself.